scheidelg/CA-AE-2020/Notes.md

    The GitHub project name should be similar to the FQDN but this isn't super important, since students won't generally see it.

-   For example, for SEC530 at the SANS Cyber Architecture in the United Arab Emirates (AE) we picked:
+   For example, for SEC530 at the SANS Cyber Architecture in the United Arab Emirates (AE) I picked:

     - a OneNote notebook name of `CA 2020 AE - SEC530`
     - an FQDN of `ca2020ae.scheidel.net`